w3villa-harsh-kumar/test/README.md

 ```
 git reset --hard commitID
 ```
-Discards all history and changes back to the specified commitID.
+Discards all history and changes back to the specified commitID and deletes all the uncommitted changes.

 ```
 git reset --soft commitID